 paused until the awaited operation completes, maintaining a clean flow without

-1function fetchData() {2 return new Promise((resolve, reject) => {3 setTimeout(() => {4 resolve("Data fetched");5 }, 3000);6 });7 }89 setTimeout(() => {10 console.log("Hey");11 }, 1000);1213 (async () => {14 try {15 const data = await fetchData();16 setTimeout(() => {17 console.log("Hey");18 }, 1000);19 console.log(data);20 } catch (error) {21 console.error(error);22 }23 })();
+blocking the Event Loop.setTimeout1function fetchData() {2 return new Promise((resolve, reject) => {3 setTimeout(() => {4 resolve("Data fetched");5 }, 3000);6 });7 }89 setTimeout(() => {10 console.log("Hey");11 }, 1000);1213 (async () => {14 try {15 const data = await fetchData();16 setTimeout(() => {17 console.log("Hey");18 }, 1000);19 console.log(data);20 } catch (error) {21 console.error(error);22 }23 })();

 Hey